Restoring RV Decals in 5 Easy Steps

 Start the sanding process.
 But first, dip the sandpaper in warm water for a few minutes.
 Allow the sandpaper to soak for about five minutes before using it.

 Next, wrap your sandpaper around a sanding pad.
-Don’t attempt to sand using your bare hands or fingers because the gaps in between may create uneven sanding, resulting in an inconsistent finish.
+Don’t attempt to sand using your bare hands or fingers, as the gaps between may create uneven sanding, resulting in an inconsistent finish.
 You must also perform sanding in a circular motion.

 While at it, don’t use too much pressure; otherwise, you’ll damage the decal.
 It takes some practice to determine the appropriate pressure to use, but generally, you should ease off if you see the decal start to peel or see oxidized pigment flowing.